Yonaaaaaaaaaaaaas/Iddir_App_Mobile_App_Group_Project/README.md

        Students can take their custom created flashcard quizzes to test their knowledge.The App includes various quizzes and will track the users progress.

 Our app will have a simple, intuitavely designed, user-friendly interface.
 That will have a Study mode, where students review flashcards without the exam pressure and an Exam mode.
-It will also have a Progress tracker that monitor quiz scores of our users.
-So students can look for improvemnets.
+It will also have a Progress tracker that monitor quiz scores of our users to help students can look for improvements.

 |Group Name| Id no|